Yes, of course duct tape works in a near-vacuum. Duct tape works anywhere. Duct tape is magic and should be worshiped.

 The plot is simple: a near future (2030 maybe?) astronaut is stranded on Mars.
 Through ingenuity, some luck and hard work he manages to survive the initial mishaps.
-What happens next is up the to reader to find out.
+What happens next is up to the to the reader to find out.

 And one of the keys to his success is duct tape.
 The line above came at a crucial moment.
 But duct tape was used a few times in the book.

 In real life, duct tape was a critical material in saving the lives of the Apollo 13 crew members.

 One thing I noticed about new versus experienced outdoors people is that the new-comers are lacking duct tape.

 There are better solution-specific tapes and materials.
 But their use is limited compared to duct tape and, well, solution-specific.